smoeding/puppet-bind/REFERENCE.md

 ##### <a name="-bind--logging--channel_file--logfile"></a>`logfile`

-Data type: `Stdlib::Absolutepath`
+Data type: `Variant[Stdlib::Absolutepath,String]`

 The filename where the logs are written to.
+This can also be a relative file name If the class parameter bind::logdir is defined.
+In this case the log file will be created in specified log directory and the file extension `.log` will also be added automatically.

 ##### <a name="-bind--logging--channel_file--mode"></a>`mode`